begoodall/MVP/README.md

 ## Key Features
 * Creating a team
-* Checking status of form submission as a team leader
 * Joining a team
+* Checking status of form submission as a team owner
 * Filling out & submitting forms as a team member
 * And more to come!